simonmichael/hledger_site/src/paisa.md

 - costs in balance assertion/assignment amounts can not be read by Ledger and will need to be removed or commented
 - some hledger balance assertions can not be read by Ledger and will need to be modified or commented out.

+Paisa will only see accounts whose top level is Assets, Liabilities, Equity, Income or Expense (case insensitive).
+If you don't use those, you can use `print --alias` to rewrite them.
+For other account names special to Paisa, see <https://ananthakumaran.in/paisa/accounts.html>.

 ### Installing hledger as a fake Ledger

 Paisa runs Ledger like this: